Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.4 - Carbon Reinforced Fuselage/README.md

     return <div>Plane not found</div>;
 ```

-- Go to the first lint issue and press `Ctrl + .` and select `Fix using Copilot`
+- Right-click on the first lint issue and select `Fix using Copilot` from the context menu.

   <img src="../../Images/Screenshot-FixUsingCopilot.png" width="500">

-- GitHub Copilot will now open a Inline Chat window with the suggested fix
+- GitHub Copilot will now open a Inline Editor window with the suggested fix.
+Review the fix and click `Apply Fix` to apply the fix.

 - Repeat for the other lint issues.
 You can also try `Explain using Copilot` to understand why the rule is important.